EMCE777/getting-and-cleaning-data-course-project-1/CodeBook.md

    - Standing
    - Laying

-## Measurements
+# Measurements

-These variables are all of the `mean` values for the corresponding measurement based on the subject and the activity.
-These are all of data type `numeric`.
+These variables are all of the mean values for the corresponding measurement based on the subject and the activity.
+These are all of data type numeric.

  - tBodyAccmeanX
  - tBodyAccmeanY